wmodes/blackrockstation/README.md

 - Since these lights/bells are either on or off, it could be possible to locate the controller in the station and run only switched power to the masts.
 However, the masts need steady power anyway to power a safety flood light.
 - The masts themselves are a distance apart.
 I suspect it is simpler to have one controller turn them on and off, with power wiring from the least distant to the most distant.
 - Timing-wise, the lights/bell begin some number of seconds before a train "arrives" and turns off as soon as a train passes the station.

+### Commands

+Here are the commands the crossing controller responds to:

+- set on
+- set off
+- request status
+- request log
+- request report

 ## Signal Bridge Controller